nxp-imx/imx-smw/Documentations/API/source/capabilities/ele.rst

 Key Derivation
 ^^^^^^^^^^^^^^
-Supported Key Derivation Functions

 - HMAC-based Key Derivation Function (HKDF)

 The subsystem supports HKDF Extract step, Expand step and Full step (Extract and Expand combined).
 The subsystem supports deriving a key from an existing stored